fazlulkarimweb/string-sanitizer/readme.md

 # String Sanitizer

-An intuitive & tiny string sanitizer to remove any special characters or convert strings to create filename or url 🎉🎉
+An intuitive & tiny string sanitizer to remove any special characters or convert strings to create filename or url.
+Validate email, password & username too. 🎉🎉

-#### Version 2 with no breaking changes
-2.0.0 is launched with major updates.
-Pull requests are welcome.
+> **✅ Update:** 2.0.0 is launched with major updates.
+No breaking changes.
+Email, password and username validation is added.
 Everything is tested.
-Email, password and username validation is added.

-# Use Case
+## Use Case

 Converting or sanitizing string is easier than ever with the help of this package.
 You can use this utility package to sanitize even foreign languages other than English.
 Under the hood, regex is heavily used in this library.
 You can convert your string to url or filename frindly string.
+Besides you can validate email, passwords and username too.
 🎉🎉

 ## Installation